PhD Programme in Computer Science

 The research topics in knowledge representation are focused on foundational and practical aspects of knowledge representation technologies applied to information systems.
 The whole life cycle ranging from the design to the deployment of such technologies is covered: the conceptual modeling of various types of knowledge, the linguistic and logical aspects of knowledge, the integration of heterogeneous knowledge sources, including information coming from the Internet, the usage of knowledge to support the intelligent retrieval of information, and the usage of knowledge to create virtual services on the net.

-- Agile methodologies, lean management, and open source
+- Agile methods, lean management, and open source

-- Measurement and assurance of software quality, reliability and development
+- Measurement and study of software quality, reliability, evolution and reuse

 The research topics in software engineering are focused on the empirical and quantitative study of innovative models for software development.
 The target analysis techniques include both traditional statistics, and new approaches, such as computational intelligence, Bayesian models, and meta-analytical systems.
 The innovative software development techniques include (a) methods based on lean management, such as agile methods, with a specific interest for benchmarking and identification of defects, and (b) open source development models, with specific attention for self organizing systems and the analysis of the resulting qualit